 Are you interested in testing your tree-teligence?
-Take our tree-knowledge quiz below and see how you do!
+Take our tree-knowledge quiz below and see how well you do!

 Each question is multiple choice; scroll down for the answers.
 We designed this quiz for laypersons, but we have published a quiz for tree professionals too (tree care professionals had better score well on this one!)

 1. What part of a tree actually grows vertically?

 a.
 The base of the trunk